·

 The Self-Generation Incentive Program is one of the most impactful energy incentive programs in the country.
 Thousands of California homeowners have legitimately benefited from it.
 The program itself isn't a scam — but not every company that references it in their marketing represents it accurately.

 The best thing you can do as a homeowner is educate yourself.
-Understand what SGIP actually covers, how the application process works, and what a legitimate contractor looks like.
+Understand what SGIP actually covers, how the application process works, and what legitimate outreach looks like.
 The resources above will help you do exactly that.